Zhu Fan Zhi: Volume 1

-The book further listed countries and places in Africa, these include Wusili (勿斯里, Egypt) and its city of Egentuo (遏根陀, Alexandria), Bipaluo (弼琶囉, Berbera), Zhongli (中理, Somalia or Shungwaya?), Cengba (層拔, Zanzibar), Binouye (Tunisia and the Tripoli region in Libya), and Tuopandi (Damietta in Egypt).
+The book further listed countries and places in Africa, these include Wusili (勿廝離, Egypt) and its city of Egentuo (遏根陀, Alexandria), Bipaluo (弼琶囉, Berbera), Zhongli (中理, Somalia), Cengba (層拔, Zanzibar), Binouye (Tunisia and the Tripoli region in Libya), and Tuopandi (駞盤地, Damietta in Egypt).
 In this book, he described places such as the famed Lighthouse of Alexandria:

 The furthest western state described is Mulanpi (木蘭皮, Al-Murabitun) which included southern Spain.
 The Mediterranean island of Sicily (斯加里野, Sijialiye) is also mentioned.

 Volume 2

 In volume 2, 47 products were listed, 22 of which came from Central Asia and Africa.
-Zhao gave information on the various traded products of the early 13th century, for example, on the origin of Frankincense (Ruxiang) being traded into China from Arabia (Dashi):
+Zhao gave information on the various traded products of the early 13th century, for example, on the origin of frankincense (ruxiang) being traded into China from Arabia (Dashi):

-"Ruxiang or xunluxiang comes from the three Dashi countries of Maloba (Murbat), Shihe (Shihr), and Nufa (Dhofar), from the depths of the remotest mountains.
+"Ruxiang or xunluxiang comes from the three Dashi countries of Maloba (Murbat), Shihe (Shihr), and Nufa (Zufar), from the depths of the remotest mountains.
 The tree which yields this drug may generally be compared to the pine tree.
 Its trunk is notched with a hatchet, upon which the resin flows out, and, when hardened, turns into incense, which is gathered and made into lumps.
 It is transported on elephants to the Dashi (on the coast), who then load it upon their ships to exchange it for other commodities in Sanfoqi.
 This is the reason why it is commonly collected at and known as a product of Sanfoqi."